 |Possible Careers||Cardiographic technician, cardiovascular technologist|

-The NCCT offers the National Certified ECG Technician (NCET) designation.
+The National Center for Competency Testing (NCCT) offers the National Certified ECG Technician (NCET) designation.
 The NCCT is an independent organization that offers various certifications for professionals within the medical field.
 The NCET exam is developed through a process that involves a job analysis and gathering information from schools, employers and those working in the field.

 The NCET exam is designed to test your knowledge of the ECG (EKG), its proper operation and test result analysis.
-There are two ways you can qualify to take this exam.
-You may have either graduated from an approved ECG program within the past 10 years or have at least 2800 hours of work experience as an ECG technician within the past 10 years.
-To maintain your certification, you must complete 14 hours of continuing education every year.
+There are different ways you can qualify to take this exam.
+You may be currently enrolled, have graduated from an approved ECG program within the past five years or have at least one year of verifiable full-time work experience as an ECG technician within the past 5 years.
+To maintain your certification, you must complete pay a renewal fee and show proof of continuing education yearly.

-The NHA offers you the chance to earn the Certified EKG Technician (CET) designation.
-The NHA is an organization that offers certification options and resources to healthcare professionals.
+The National Healthcareer Association (NHA) offers you the chance to earn the Certified EKG Technician (CET) designation.
 Certification exams from the NHA are developed by a research and test development team.